First thesis in archaeology’s Heritage Resource Management offers insights for gas development in BC’s North

 Because of its professional focus, the program is positioned to have direct, real-world impact.

-“The study couldn’t have been completed by an outsider,” Welch said.
+“The study couldn’t have been completed by an outsider,” Welch says.
 “Megan’s results pave the way for practical upgrades in caring for the significant material legacies of sophisticated Aboriginal peoples.”

 There are 20 additional thesis research projects underway through SFU’s Professional Master’s in Heritage Resource Management, with students hailing from across Canada and the United States.